 The commentator Endemol has recruited for this segment admits he doesn't really know all that much about Street Fighter.
 This was presumably intentional in an effort to keep things from getting too technical, to remain accessible.
 Two screens above the stage show two different bouts happening concurrently, not allowing either one to provide the focus of your attention.

 No one's here to see this, so it's not given the reverence it deserves.
-Street Fighter's not a YouTube game, really.
+Street Fighter's not a YouTube Game, really.
 Ryan Hart is immensely talented, but he's not a home brand like the people on the posters and the advertisements.
-The product that the Legends of Gaming provide is something that emphasizes and broadens their own celebrity.
+The product that the Legends of Gaming provide is something that emphasises and broadens their own celebrity.
 The product Ryan Hart provides is a loss, for you, that you should have seen coming.

-This segment of the show makes me realize that nobody is here to see the Legends be good at games.
+This segment of the show makes me realise that nobody is here to see the Legends be good at games.
 A few of the Legends have quipped in their stage intros that they're actively terrible and don't expect to do well.
 I now properly question the validity of the "Legend" label attached to the YouTube stars.
 I'm happy enough with their achievements to call them celebrities.
 They've managed to justify renting out Alexandra Palace for an event I'm sure made a lot of money.
 I think the label's been designed to be contentious.
 To aid the confusion from adults.
 When questioned, like I'm doing, it helps to provoke the "you just don't get it" from kids who've never heard of Odysseus or Gilgamesh or Sun Wukong.

 It's a fantastic trick.
 I bet it's worked, since these people from YouTube aren't even Legends in the way that your mate Dave is for picking up the breakfast tab at Wetherspoon when you're all hungover.
 "Legend" carries the weight of time and achievement.
-Hercules was a "Legend," y'know?
+Hercules was a "Legend", y'know?
 These people aren't amazing at games, They aren't amazing presenters, they're just kind of charming and lucky.
 And this event leaned on absolutely none of their qualities other than their presence at an event on a random Saturday in 2015 people could pay to attend.

 I'm bored.
 That's my biggest criticism.
 The stage show is uninteresting.
 I don't stick around for much longer.
 I think a few parents have cottoned on, too.
 Leaving, I hear a child say, "That was alright.
 It could have been better."
 And I know that this is shorthand, without having the proper perspective, to say: "This entire thing was put together with the expectation that if enough names and money were thrown at it, there'd be an entertaining show at the end."
 There wasn't.
 It was hashtags and bags of meat.